eliep/i3-layouts/README.md

 i3l none
 ```

-i3 can also be leverage to switch layout on with a key binding, for example:
+Layout can also be switched with a key binding via `i3l`, for example:

 ```
 bindsym $mod+s exec i3l vstack 0.6
 ```

-Chaining the previous command with `notify-send` allows to receive a quick notification of the current layout:
+Use `notify-send` after the previous command to receive a quick notification of the current layout:

 ```
 bindsym $mod+s exec i3l vstack 0.6 && notify-send 'Layout vstack'